 What is Domestic Abuse?

-Domestic Abuse is any incident of threatening behaviour, violence or abuse (psychological, physical, sexual, financial or emotional) between adults, aged 18 and over, who are or have been intimate partners or family members, regardless of gender and sexuality.
-In this definition family members are defined as mother, father, son, daughter, brother, sister and grandparents, whether directly related, in-laws or step-family.
+Domestic Abuse is any incident of controlling, or threatening behaviour, violence or abuse (psychological, physical, sexual, financial or emotional) between adults, aged 16 and over, who are or have been intimate partners or family members, regardless of gender and sexuality.